 Additional criteria considered include:

-- Activities that advance the ongoing and annual priorities of the Human Relations Commission
+Activities that advance the ongoing and annual priorities of the HRF

-- Projects that have not received prior funding from HRC
+Projects that have not received prior funding from HRF

-- Groups that have failed to meet their contractual requirements with the HRC in the past.
+Groups that have failed to meet their contractual requirements with the HRF in the past

-- Projects that do not have a significant component of programming that impacts residents of Boulder, or events that do not take place within the city limits of Boulder.
+Projects that do not have a significant component of programming that impacts residents of Boulder

 Money available to the HRF depends on city revenue and therefore varies from year to year.
 Only projects or activities that are planned or occur during the calendar year of their HRF funding will be considered.

-The maximum amount an organization can receive for a project is $5,000.
-Funds may be used for expenses such as food, postage, marketing and office supplies, as well to pay a guest speaker at an event.
-Grants are not intended to be a primary funding source for personnel-related expenses, although modest honoraria for volunteer organizers may be considered.
+The city anticipates awarding approximately $85,000 in funding in 2024 to qualified community organizations, based on alignment with the intent of the HRF and that meet the criteria.
+The maximum amount an organization can receive varies by project.
+Funds may be used for expenses such as food, postage, marketing and office supplies, as well as to pay a guest speaker at an event.
+Grants are not intended to be a primary funding source for personnel-related expenses, although modest honoraria (no more than 25% of the grant total) for volunteer organizers may be considered.

-Awards are made at HRC monthly business meetings, so the total amount of available funding will decrease throughout the calendar year.
-The HRC is committed to utilizing the full fund every year, but may choose to withhold some amount of funding at any given point in order to disperse grants more evenly throughout the calendar year.
+Awards will be made on a rolling basis as applications are received, reviewed and approved for funding, therefore, the total amount of available funding will decrease throughout the calendar year.
+The HRF Application Review Process Team is committed to utilizing the full fund every year but may choose to withhold some amount of funding at any given point in order to disperse grants more evenly throughout the calendar year.

-If the HRC votes to award funds for your proposal, staff will negotiate a contract between the city and your agency or organization for completion of certain deliverables before any payment is issued.
+If the HRF Application Review Process Team votes to award funds for your proposal, staff will negotiate a contract between the city and your agency or organization for completion of certain deliverables before any payment is issued.
 Depending on the award, total funding may be provided at the start of your program or project, or some portion may be withheld pending completion and submission and approval of a final report.

 The city reserves the right to reject any or all proposals, to waive informalities and irregularities in proposals received, and to accept any portion of any proposal or all items proposed if deemed in the best interests of the city.